Parashu96/Hotel-Booking-Dashboard-Using-Power-BI/README.md

 Key Recommendations:

-1) We can over booked the summer monh reservation, with that we can reduce cancellations
+1) We can over booked the summer month reservation, with that we can reduce cancellations
 2) Focus more on the booking between 0-30days during the summer period(July and August)
 3) Reducing the Avg daily rate  might reduce cancellatios